Zhenboro/CrackApplier/README.md

 8. Once done, it's time to start the CrackApplier IDE

 ### CrackApplier IDE
-1. Start CrackApplier
+1. Start CrackApplier IDE
-2. Enter the required data.
+2. Enter the required data
-    -Program name: It is the name of the program itself.
+    - Program name: It is the name of the program itself.
 What program is the patch aimed at?
     - Crack name: The name of the crack.
 As you, as a hacker, you have put the file patched / cracked.
     - Cracked file: The name of the file that has been patched/cracked.
     - Crack type: The type of crack.
 Example: License, Password, etc.